Multifocal Lens Implants

 Who is a good candidate for multifocal lens implants?

-Many patients achieve clear vision without glasses, though some may still use them for specific tasks, especially in low light.
+The aim of surgery is to achieve good vision without glasses, though some may still use them for specific tasks, or in low light.

 Yes, multifocal IOLs have been used for many years with proven safety and success, though, as with all procedures, there are risks that your surgeon will explain.